japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 | Distribution

 | Defined, but empty
-| link:spark-sql-Distribution-AllTuples.adoc[AllTuples]
+| spark-sql-Distribution-AllTuples.md[AllTuples]

 | Non-empty
-| link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution] for `exprs`
+| spark-sql-Distribution-ClusteredDistribution.md[ClusteredDistribution] for `exprs`

 | Undefined (`None`)
-| link:spark-sql-Distribution-UnspecifiedDistribution.adoc[UnspecifiedDistribution]
+| spark-sql-Distribution-UnspecifiedDistribution.md[UnspecifiedDistribution]
 |===

 [NOTE]
 ====
-`requiredChildDistributionExpressions` is exactly `requiredChildDistributionExpressions` from <<spark-sql-AggUtils.adoc#createAggregate, AggUtils.createAggregate>> and is undefined by default.
+`requiredChildDistributionExpressions` is exactly `requiredChildDistributionExpressions` from <<spark-sql-AggUtils.md#createAggregate, AggUtils.createAggregate>> and is undefined by default.

 ---